clinicalml/dgm/README.md

 # Deep Generative Model
 This contains the Torch Implementation of a Deep Generative Model trained using Stochastic Backpropagation.
 The model is trained on the GPU with binarized MNIST.

-Run with:
+Run with starter.lua

-i) th starter.lua
+Specify options as: -option <optionvalue> to modify default settings.

-ii) Specify options as: -option <optionvalue> to modify default settings. iii) Creates a folder "checkpoint" with model details and samples every 100 epochs.
+Creates a folder "checkpoint" with model details and samples every 100 epochs.

 References:
 ----------